 All proved and probable reserve estimates are subject to revision, either upward or downward, based on new information, such as from development drilling and production activities or from changes in economic factors, including product prices, contract terms or development plans.
 Estimates of reserves for undeveloped or partially developed fields are subject to greater uncertainty over their future life than estimates of reserves for fields that are substantially developed and depleted.
-Estimated oil reserves are utilized in the impairment testing and the calculation of depletion expense using the unit of production method of the investments in Gabon, West Africa.
+Estimated oil reserves are utilized in the impairment testing and the calculation of depletion expense using the unit of production method of the investments.

-As of December 31, 2020 and 2019, the carrying value of "Wells, Platforms and other Facilities" under "Property, Plant and Equipment" amounted to P557.77 million and P577.41 million, respectively (see Note 10).
+As of December 31, 2021 and 2020, the carrying value of "Wells, Platforms and other Facilities" under "Property, Plant and Equipment" amounted to P658.72 million and P764.09 million, respectively (see Note 10).